JewelsM242/ReGrow_Maldonado/READ_ME.txt

 - A parser that allow for my teamates to easily implement game triggers and dialouge without needing coding expierence.
 - Player controls that allow for movement, interaction, game slow down, and position rewinding.

-This is the full repository of the game; however, if you'd like to only see the game itself, the final build is also in this folder.
+This is the full repository of the game; however, if you'd like to only see the game itself, the final build is also in this folder under "ReGrow_Final".